raghavvats/coding_challenges/calculator/README.md

     calculator.py '63 * 24 - 34'

 ## Support
-Tokens are how the expression is parsed and seperated to be interpreted mathematically.
+Tokens are how the expression is parsed and separated to be interpreted mathematically.
 Support for tokens is limited, so expression complexity is also limited.

 **Supported tokens:**
->Basic operators: + - * /
+    Basic operators: + - * /
     Parentheses: ( )
     Numbers: 1 2 3 4 5 6 7 8 9
 **Unsupported Tokens:**